 Celebrating our 1st birthday with our 1st attempt at aviation photography!

-At ASALI we are dedicated to all things aviation and like to bring a little bit of glamour to the party when we can.
+At ASALI we are dedicated to all things aviation and like to bring a little bit of glamour to the party.

 We value our aviation photographer supporters and moreover have developed a genuine admiration for the work they produce.
 Now, we are pretty good at taking lovely pictures of our products but ‘planes’ (aircrafts) is quite another matter.
 We sent our founder out on a shoot to see what is really involved!
 This is what Mindy had to say: